**Updated : November 2022**

 This is a hard one, there are PLENTY of places to chow down in Bar Habor, not so many in Acadia National Park.
 Actually, there is only restaurant in Acadia National Park - Jordan Pond House Restaurant, and it is only open mid-May through late-October.
 There are however plenty of picnic spots in the park, so feel free to bring your own food and relax at one of these!
 (Just make sure to pack out everything you bring in!)

 Want to grab a bite in Bar Harbor?
-A few of our favorites are Fogtown Brewing, Thirsty Whale Tavern, and Choco-Latte Cafe!
+A few of our favorites were Fogtown Brewing, Thirsty Whale Tavern, and Choco-Latte Cafe!

 Acadia National Park has instantly become one of our favorite places to hike - not only are the views incredible, but a handful of the hikes have iron rungs that require some climbing to get to the top!
 Below we've listed some of our favorite hikes in the park, as well as a list of hikes we're saving for the next time we make it out east!